Put-in-Bay News June 2018 Everything You May Have Missed!

 Put-in-Bay Diary Fri., June 1st – The Put-in-Bay High School Class of 2018 graduates on the plaza at Perry’s Monument.
 After the hour-long ceremony, the graduates, their families, and friends head to the Put-in-Bay Yacht Club for a graduation party.

-Put-in-Bay Diary Sat., June 2nd – In the afternoon, the Wine in the Garden event takes place at the Lake Erie Islands Nature & Wildlife Center on Meechen Rd.
-The fundraiser featured local wines and appetizers, plus you could buy raffle tickets for special gift baskets.
-You could also enjoy the Native Gardens and the new back-porch while supporting a good cause!
-Also in the afternoon, a few Put-in-Bay High School alumni met at Heineman’s Winery for a little pre- Alumni Banquet warm up.
-It seems like only yesterday that Jennifer Robison, PIBHS Class of ‘93, was still a student and now she’s seen at Heineman’s sampling the fruit of the vine.
+Put-in-Bay Diary Sat., June 2nd – In the afternoon, the Wine in the Garden event occurs at the Lake Erie Islands Nature & Wildlife Center on Meechen Rd.
+The fundraiser featured local wines and appetizers; you could buy raffle tickets for unique gift baskets.
+You could also enjoy the Native Gardens and the new back porch while supporting a good cause!
+Also, a few Put-in-Bay High School alumni met at Heineman’s Winery in the afternoon for a little pre- Alumni Banquet warm-up.
+It seems like only yesterday that Jennifer Robison, PIBHS Class of ‘93, was still a student, and now she’s seen at Heineman’s sampling the fruit of the vine.

 Put-in-Bay Diary Sun., June 3rd – The oldest graduate, Sally Brown Dinder, 97, at the PIBHS Alumni Banquet graduated in 1940.
-Chuck Lunt, Christie Ontko, Ty Burgess, Dustin Heineman and Emily Morrow Deeks put together a wonderful event.
-Rich Hahn, Noreen Hahn, Diane Nemec and John and Jean Chervenak sponsor the antique car parade in the afternoon.
+Chuck Lunt, Christie Ontko, Ty Burgess, Dustin Heineman, and Emily Morrow, Deeks put together a fantastic event.
+Rich Hahn, Noreen Hahn, Diane Nemec, and John and Jean Chervenak sponsor the antique car parade in the afternoon.
 There’s a stop at Frosty Bar after the parade.
 The first game of the 2018 Lake Erie Islands Softball League season is played.